internetstandards/toolbox-wiki/DMARC-how-to.md

 ## Outbound e-mail traffic
 DMARC for outbound e-mail traffic can be accomplished by publishing a DMARC policy as a TXT record in a domain name's DNS zone.

+### Setting up a DMARC record
+Depending on your preferences and needs, you can determine the value of the configuration tags.
+The values below seem like a good starting point when setting up DMARC.

+    _dmarc IN TXT "v=DMARC1; p=quarantine; rua=mailto:dmarc@example.nl; ruf=mailto:dmarc@example.nl; fo=0; adkim=r; aspf=r; pct=100; rf=afrf; ri=86400; sp=quarantine"

+Because this specific setup uses SpamAssassin for classifying e-mail to be SPAM or legitimate (HAM), the DMARC policy used is quarantine.
+This is done to prevent OpenDMARC from blocking the e-mail and, as a result, not enabling SpamAssassin to do its job.

 ## Inbound e-mail traffic
 DMARC for inbound e-mail traffic can be accomplished by setting up OpenDMARC and integrate it with Postfix.